MarcusWolschon/osmeditor4android/markdown/fr/Introduction.md

 * Background layer
 * Overlay layer.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
-* Notes display.
-Open Notes will be displayed as a red filled circle, closed Notes the same in blue.
+* Notes/Bugs display.
+Open Notes and bugs will be displayed as a red bug icon, closed ones the same in green.
 Default: off.
 * Photo layer.
 Displays georeferenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Node icons.
 Default: off.
 * Keep screen on.
 Default: off.